corgdesign/random-background/README.md

-# random-background
+# randomBackground.js
-Javascript function to add a random RGBA background to an element
+Javascript function to add a random RGBA background to an element.